 Below are some serious health issues that the latest research has correlated with tooth infections.

-Endocarditis is a rare, life-threatening inflammation of the heart muscle and valves.
+Endocarditis is a rare but serious condition where bacteria from gum disease infect the heart, causing inflammation in its valves and muscles.
 Researchers studying infective endocarditis found that bacteria in tooth plaque multiplies and causes gum disease, leading to bleeding and widespread bacterial infection.
-For this reason, they began recommending antibiotics prior to dental procedures for patients at a high risk of endocarditis.
+People at high risk may need antibiotics before dental work to help prevent this.

 A 30-year analysis of Swedish patients found a correlation between oral health and autoimmune disorders.
 Subjects with a higher plaque index were more likely to develop an autoimmune disorder over a 30-year period.
 Autoimmune issues included diabetes, rheumatic disease, Henoch- Schönlein purpura, and ulcerative colitis.
 Of those studied, 46% of the people with autoimmune disease were missing anywhere from one to six teeth.